 Imperfection is perfection.

-Imperfection is perfection, right?
-Yet perfection is something that we seem to have an affinity for.
+We all have flaws and make mistakes, yet perfection is something that we all want to strive for.
 I mean, who doesn’t want to look, act, think, or speak flawlessly?

 I completely get why perfection is desirable.
-When you look around you, it seems like society constantly praises and rewards perfection.
-The people who get the most attention and success look perfect, e.g. celebrities, popstars, and influencers.
+When you look around you, society constantly praises and rewards perfection.
+The people who get the most attention and success look perfect, e.g. celebrities, pop stars, and influencers.

 These people have hundreds and millions of adoring fans and followers on social media and around the world.
 They seem to lead perfect and happy lives.
 So it’s natural to desire perfection and associate it with success.

 You have to be careful about the facade of perfection, however.
-If it was your main goal, you may be setting yourself up for disappointment.
+If it was your main goal, you’re only setting yourself up for disappointment.

 Perfection is exhausting.